WICG/sparrow/README.md

 -   It should be possible to create new interest groups by combining existing, single-domain interest groups (via union intersection, NOT operations).
 This would still give the same privacy protection for users whilst allowing for important advertising use cases to be supported, and provide a flexible framework to create complex but aggregated audience.
 These "shared interest groups" could be used for lookalike targeting, relevant targeting and retargeting for very small actors.

-A separate page on interest groups mechanism in TURTLEDOVE and SPARROW has been written and can be found here (to be added).
+A separate page on interest groups mechanism in TURTLEDOVE and SPARROW has been written and can be found [here](https://github.com/BasileLeparmentier/SPARROW/blob/master/interest_groups_proposal.md).

 ## Control and transparency